 1/2 cup Baking Soda

-10-15 drops therapeutic quality essential oils – I buy mine here
+10-15 drops of high-quality essential oils like lavender, lemon, cedarwood, geranium – I buy mine here

 Totally optional: dried lavender buds.
-I just happened to get them from a dear friend and thought they would make a nice addition to this recipe.
-You can usually find them at a healthfood store.
+I just happened to some on hand and thought they would make a nice addition to this recipe.

 Epsom salt is also available as a lavender version.
-As with most ingredients I prefer to buy the plain variety and add my own oils, but that is an option if you prefer.
+With most ingredients, I prefer to buy the plain variety and add my own oils, but the choice is entirely up to you, of course.

 Just place all ingredients in a clean, dry bowl and mix thoroughly.
 It works best to use a fork or even your hands to break up any lumps and to make sure the essential oils are dispersed throughout the mixture.

 Scoop them into your clean dry jar and that’s it.

 PAMPERING SUGAR SCRUB FOR HANDS, FEET, AND BODY